With more than half of all online shopping coming from a mobile device, your ecommerce store must be mobile responsive (source

 You can also set up a pixel for traffic that visits a specific product page by using an ad-set to remarket those exact or complimentary products.

-Localization is a way to customize your app to adjust its setting depending on the location of the user.
+Adjusting your settings depending on the location of the user is a great way to personalize your store's mobile experience.
 In addition to translation, here are a few other ways you can target customers through location:

-The most effective strategy is to send geolocation triggered push notifications, these are notifications sent to everyone within a few miles of your store.
-This is a great strategy for omnichannel marketing if you have a physical store and want to connect your mobile shopping experience to it.
+The most effective strategy is to send geolocation triggered push notifications; these are notifications sent to everyone within a few miles of your store.
+Geolocation triggered push notifications lets you connect your physical store to your mobile shopping experience.

 When building your mobile app localization strategy make sure to look beyond spelling errors.
 Be sure to consider the misallocated text, cultural compliance, and politically sensitive content.